Folk costume: Canada

 In Canada, different regions have different traditional clothing.

+Nationally, Hudson's Bay Company began selling Hudson's Bay point blanket coat in 1922, blending the features of traditional mackinaw jackets and capotes.
+These point blanket coats came in a variety of colours and would become considered a "national dress".

 The traditional dress of First Nations peoples, which is often called "regalia", may include the button blanket, buckskins, moccasins, Chilkat blanket, Cowichan sweater, and war bonnet.
 Traditional attire of the Métis includes the ceinture fléchée, capote, and moccasins.
 In Nunavut and other Inuit communities, traditional clothing includes the parka, mukluks, and amauti.

 For lumberjacks of Quebec and Ontario, traditional logging wear includes mackinaw jackets or flannel shirts, with headgear being a tuque or trapper hat; a good example is seen with folk characters like Big Joe Mufferaw.

 In the Maritimes, Acadians wear their traditional heritage clothing on special occasions like the Tintamarre.
 The Scottish background in Nova Scotia has brought the Nova Scotia tartan as folk wear in the form of kilts, aboyne dresses, and trews for Scottish highland dance competitions.

 In Quebec and among French Canadians, traditional clothing includes the ceinture fléchée, capote, and tuque.

 In the Prairies, cowboy costume is common for events such as the Calgary Stampede, and is often worn with Calgary White Hats.

 Newfoundland – Traditional mummers dress in masks and baggy clothes in Christmas season celebrations; the Cornish influence has also brought yellow oilskins and sou'westers as typical wear in coastal areas.